Five Ways to Reduce Your Risk of Cancer

 - Note that while some people have turned to e-cigarettes as an aid in quitting, their long term safety is still unknown.

 - If you are a smoker, consider lung cancer screening.
-Individuals between the age of 55-74 years old who have smoked a pack per day for over thirty years are at increased risk of lung cancer and may benefit from a CT scan lung cancer screening.
+Individuals between the ages of 55-74 years old who have smoked a pack per day for over 30 years are at increased risk of lung cancer and may benefit from a CT scan lung cancer screening.
 These screening scans may find a lung cancer at an early, curable stage.
-For more information on lung cancer screening or smoking cessation call 844-401-5864 (LUNG) or visit this link.

 Thirty percent of Americans are obese.
-And here’s something you might not know -- obesity is a major cause of cancer in the U.S.!
+And here’s something you might not know—obesity is a major cause of cancer in the U.S.!
 Obesity is related to cancers of the esophagus from reflux disease, breast and uterus cancer from changes in hormone levels, and colon, rectal, pancreatic, kidney and liver cancer.
-Learn more about the link between obesity and cancer.

 If you have a family history of many cancers diagnosed at a young age, in general below the age of fifty (the age may vary by cancer diagnosis), in parents, brothers and sisters, aunts, uncles and grandparents, your family may carry the risk of a cancer gene.
 About five to ten percent of all cancers are from inherited cancer genes.
 Genetic counseling may provide the opportunity for genetic testing.
 This may lead to cancer screening at a younger age or an option of surgery to prevent a cancer from developing.